facebook/hhvm/README.md

 You can run standalone programs just by passing them to hhvm: `hhvm my_script.php`.

 HipHop bundles in a webserver.
-So if you want to run on port 80 with document root `/var/www`:
+So if you want to run on port 80 in the current directory:

 ```
-sudo hhvm -m server /var/www
+sudo hhvm -m server
 ```

 For anything more complicated, you'll want to make a [config.hdf](https://github.com/facebook/hiphop-php/wiki/Runtime-options#server) and run `sudo hhvm -m server -c config.hdf`.